|

 claimant and document the severity of a any impairment(s).

-At this point, a telephone call may then be
+At this point, a telephone call may

 [Next: Next Steps